Towards a Unified Theory for Semiparametric Data Fusion with Individual-Level Data: The inferential problem and fused-data framework

-It is important to understand that fused data is distinct from missing data.
-Specifically, in a missing data setting $Q_{0}$ stands for the law of a full data vector $W$ drawn from a target population.
+Fused data is distinct from missing data.
+In a missing data setting $Q_{0}$ stands for the law of a full data vector $W$ drawn from a target population.
 We draw a random sample of units from the target population but the entire vector $W$ is not always observed.
-In contrast, in a fused-data setting, $Q_{0}$ is the distribution of $W$ drawn from an ideal population that often represents a target population.
-However, we do not draw a random sample of units from this ideal population.
-Even if $c(W,j)$ is equal to $W$ for all $j,$ meaning that we record the entire ideal vector in every source, the available data $ W_{1},...,W_{n}$ is still not a random sample drawn from $Q_{0}.$ The fact that the data are coarsened is irrelevant, as inference would proceed in the same way for data subject to two distinct coarsenings $c_{1}(W,S)$ and $ c_{2}(W,S),$ as long as in each source $j,$ $c_{1}(W,j)$ and $c_{2}(W,j)$ include all the entries of $W$ involved in the conditional and marginal distributions that align with $Q_{0}.$
+In contrast, in a fused-data setting, we may measure the entire data vector $W$ in each unit drawn from each source.
+Yet even in this instance the available data $W_1, \dots, W_n$ would not constitute a random sample from $Q_0$ unless we make the strong assumption that the full joint distribution of $W$ in each source aligns with that of $Q_0$.

-Model $\mathcal{Q}$ and the alignment assumptions give rise to a model $ \mathcal{P}$ for the coarsened data, where a distribution $P$ for $O$ is included in $\mathcal{P}$ if and only if it is mutually absolutely continuous with $P_{0}$ and there exists a distribution $Q$ in $\mathcal{Q}$ such that the assumed alignments hold between $P$ and $Q$.
+Model $\mathcal{Q}$ and the alignment assumptions give rise to a model $ \mathcal{P}$ for the observed data, where a distribution $P$ for $O$ is included in $\mathcal{P}$ if and only if it is mutually absolutely continuous with $P_{0}$ and there exists a distribution $Q$ in $\mathcal{Q}$ such that the assumed alignments hold between $P$ and $Q$.
 Multiple distributions $Q$ in $\mathcal{Q}$ may satisfy the assumed alignments with a single observed data law $P,$ i.e. the assumed alignments may not suffice to identify $Q$ from $P$.
-However, throughout we shall assume that $\psi : \mathcal{Q\rightarrow }\mathbb{R}$ depends on $Q$ solely through the conditionals or marginals of $Q$ aligned with the corresponding conditionals or marginals of $P.$ In \autoref{subsec:identifying-assumptions} we will show that this implies that $\psi (Q)$ is identified by $P$ in the sense that there exists a well-defined mapping $\varphi :\mathcal{P}\mapsto \mathbb{R}$ such that $\psi (Q)=\varphi \left( P\right) $ for any $Q$ in $ \mathcal{Q}$ that satisfies the assumed alignments with $P$.
+However, throughout we shall assume that $\psi: \mathcal{Q}\rightarrow \mathbb{R}$ depends on $Q$ solely through the aligned conditionals or marginals in the sense that for a given distribution $P$, $\psi$ takes a single value over all aligned distributions $Q$ in the model $\mc{Q}$.
+In \cref{subsec:alignment-assumptions} we will show this implies that $\psi (Q)$ is identified by $P$ in the sense that there exists a well-defined mapping $\varphi :\mathcal{P}\rightarrow \mathbb{R}$ such that $\psi (Q)=\varphi \left( P\right) $ for any $Q$ in $ \mathcal{Q}$ that satisfies the assumed alignments with $P$.